-Are you a fan of all things antique and vintage?
-I’m sharing some wonderful ways to use your special vintage finds for Christmas decor.
+Are you a fan of antique and vintage decor?
+Today I’m sharing some wonderful vintage Christmas decorating ideas and ways to use your special thrifted finds for holiday decor.

-Here’s a little something you should know about me… I LOVE searching for the perfect antique and vintage treasures any chance I get.
+Here’s a little something you should know about me.
+I love searching for the perfect antique and vintage treasures every chance I get.

 It could have something to do with the fact that I live in a 1920 beach house.
-When you live in an old house, it’s easy to gravitate towards anything charmingly vintage.
+When you live in an old house, it’s easy to gravitate towards anything charmingly classic and timeless.

-Don’t want to spend a lot of money on decorating for the holidays?
-Incorporating thrifted items with your Christmas decor is an affordable decor option.
+If you’re looking for Christmas decorating ideas but don’t want to spend a lot of money, incorporating vintage items with your other holiday decor is an affordable option.

 In this post, I’m sharing some of the ways I’ve used antique and vintage items in my Christmas decor over the last few years.

-So let’s take a look at some of my favorite finds and Christmas items for the holidays and how they fit right in with the rest of my home decor.
+So let’s take a look at some of my favorite vintage finds and Christmas items for the holidays.
+I think you’ll agree that they fit in perfectly with the rest of my home decor.

 Styling vintage dishes for Christmas can be so easy and look beautiful all dressed up for the holidays.
 It’s the perfect time to spruce up an open shelf or hutch and make a gorgeous holiday statement.